pouyazhd/RealTimeSpeechText/README.md

 # RealTimeSpeechText
-Real time speech to text conversion and analys the sentiment of user (enviroment)
+Real time speech to text conversion and analyse the sentiment of user (environment)